degre2811/InvDynAct/README.md

-Supplementary Material for publication "Implementation and Evaluation of Inverse Dynamics Actuation Control for Exoskeletons with Learned Kinematics"
+Supplementary Material for publication "Implementation and Evaluation of Inverse Dynamics Actuation Control with Learned Kinematics for Exoskeletons"